GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 ### Confirm that the DaemonSet has been deployed correctly

-To confirm that your FluentBit ConfigMap and DaemonSet are working correctly and sending lgos to Cloud Logging, complete the following:
+To confirm that your FluentBit ConfigMap and DaemonSet are working correctly and sending logs to Cloud Logging, complete the following:

 1. View the status of the Fluent Bit pods: